afonsolelis/latex-mackenzie/pesquisa_bibliografica/strings.md

 ## String de Busca Principal (Recomendada)

 ```
-TS=(("digital twin*" OR "digital replica*") AND ("software engineering" OR "software architecture" OR "software development" OR "software design") AND ("project-based learning" OR "project based learning" OR "PBL" OR "engineering education"))
+TS=(("digital twin*" OR "digital replica*") AND ("software engineering" OR "software architecture" OR "software development" OR "software design") AND ("project-based learning" OR "project based learning" OR "PBL" OR "software engineering education"))
 ```

 ## String de Busca Expandida (Arquitetura + Educação)